remnrem/luna-doc/docs/ref/epochs.md

     annotations files for different individuals (assuming
     that those annotation files are named based on the IDs).

-Here is an example of using a script (instead of the `-s` option) for achieve the same result as above, but here using a sample list and renaming the annotation file to, for example, `annots/id001.epoch.eannot`.
+Here is an example of using a script (instead of the `-s` option) to achieve the same result as above, but here using a sample list and renaming the annotation file to, for example, `annots/id001.epoch.eannot`.
 We might specify the sample list `s.lst`